Choose your country to see the products for your location

 Clinical background

-Rett syndrome (RTT) is a neurodevelopmental disorder affecting approximately 1:10,000 live female births.
+Rett syndrome (RTT) is a neurodevelopmental disorder that occurs almost exclusively in females, with a worldwide incidence ranging between 1:10,000 and 1:23,000 female births (GeneReviews) (Armstrong et al. 2011, Ellaway et al. 1999).
 Classic RTT is characterized by a period of normal development during the first 6–18 months of life, followed by loss of already gained skills, such as speech and purposeful hand movement.
 Additional main features are acquired microcephaly, stereotypic hand movements, impaired locomotion and communication dysfunction (Hagberg et al. 1983).
-Patients lacking one or more of the major features of RTT are identified as atypical RTT cases, which are traditionally subdivided into three distinct clinical subgroups: congenital, early-onset seizure, and preserved speech (Hagberg et al. 2002; Hagberg and Skjeldal 1994; Neul et al. 2010; Pini et al. 2016).
-The early onset seizure and congenital variants of RTT are nowadays considered distinct clinical entities: CDKL5 deficiency disorder and FOXG1 syndrome, respectively (Fehr et al. 2013).
+The rapid deterioration phase tends to plateau at around the fourth year of life, when improvements in behaviour, hand use, and communication are noticed.
+Thereafter, a period of apparent stability lasts for decades despite a slow decline in motor functions being apparent.
+Patients, lacking one or more of the disorder's major features, are identified as atypical RTT cases, which are subdivided into three distinct clinical subgroups: congenital variant, early seizure variant and preserved speech variant (Neul et al. 2010).
+Previously, some variants, such as the late childhood regression variant, Rettoid male and familial atypical variant, were classified as "forme fruste", but are now considered to be part of the Rett syndrome spectrum (Pini et al. 2016).
+The early-onset seizure and congenital variants of RTT are nowadays considered distinct clinical entities: CDKL5 deficiency disorder and FOXG1 syndrome, respectively.
+The prevalence of atypical RTT is estimated at 1:45,000, predominantly in female individuals.

 Condition Genes Probemix and coverage Remarks